A Farmer’s Tool for Understanding Welfare Certification Programs

 - An explanation of funding options available to farmers interested in certification.

 Click the image below for an overview about welfare certification programs and identify the key differences between Animal Welfare Approved, Certified Humane® and Global Animal Partnership:

 Want to dive right into a particular certification program?
 Read in-depth information about each certification by clicking its logo:

 Each farm is different, and every certified farmer has a unique journey to certification.
-To highlight this diversity, six farmers (two from each certification program) have shared their stories about why they chose to become welfare-certified.
+To highlight this diversity, nine farmers (three from each certification program) have shared why they chose to become welfare-certified.

 Animal Welfare Approved

 Pete and Gerry’s Organic Eggs

 Hinsdale, New Hampshire